n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Dropbox/README.md

 	- Move a file
 	- Upload a file
 - Folder
-	- Copy a file
+	- Copy a folder
-	- Create a file
+	- Create a folder
-	- Delete a file
+	- Delete a folder
-	- List files and folders in the folder
+	- Return the files and folders in a given folder
 	- Move a folder

 ## Example Usage